nutritionfactsorg/daily-dozen-ios/CONTRIBUTING.md

 **Getting Up To Speed**

-We want to foster a community of participation and learning, especially for people interested in committing to FOSS projects.
+We want to foster a community of participation and learning, especially for people interested in committing to Open Source Software (OSS) projects.
 Kent C. Dodds provides a great set of tutorials covering [How to Contribute to an Open Source Project on GitHub][contribute-os] geared toward submitting your first Pull Request.

 Developer documentation for the DailyDozen iOS application is in located in the `Docs` directory.
 The [Docs/DeveloperNotes.md](Docs/DeveloperNotes.md) file provides dev environment, build, and debug information particular to the DailyDozen iOS app development.